-The tables below analyze financial instruments measured at fair value at the reporting date by the level in the fair value hierarchy into which the fair value measurement is categorized.
-The amounts are based on the values recognized in the Statement of Financial Position.
+The table below analyzes financial instruments measured at fair value at the reporting date by the level in the fair value hierarchy into which the fair value measurement is categorized.
+The amounts are based on the values recognized on the Statement of Financial Position.
 All fair value measurements below are recurring.